tokamak-network/ton-staking-v2/doc/en/dao-upgraded-en.md

 ## For everyone
-모든 유저들은 onApprove와 endAgendaVoting, executeAgenda, updateSeigniorage를 사용할 수 있습니다.
+All users can use onApprove, endAgendaVoting, executeAgenda, and updateSeigniorage.

 The onApprove function is a function used when creating an Agenda.
 Users can create an Agenda through TONContract's ApproveAndCall without directly calling the onApprove function.
 The endAgendaVoting function is executed when the voting time for the Agenda has ended, and updates the Status and Result status of the Agenda.